AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch4.md

 Treatment can be local, systemic, or usually a combination of both.

-Local therapy focuses on the breast, chest wall, and lymph node area.
+Local therapy focuses on the breast, chest wall, and lymph node area.It includes:
+- Surgery (mastectomy and lymph node surgery)
+- Radiation therapy (RT)

+Systemic therapy works throughout the body.
 It includes:
-Surgery (mastectomy and lymph node surgery)
+- Chemotherapy
-Radiation therapy (RT)
+- HER2-targeted therapy

-Systemic therapy works throughout the body.
-It includes: Chemotherapy, HER2-targeted therapy, Inhibitors and other targeted therapies, Immunotherapy, Endocrine therapy
+- Inhibitors and other targeted therapies
+- Immunotherapy
+- Endocrine therapy

 IBC is treated with systemic (drug) therapy to shrink the tumor, followed by surgery to